Flexible working pitfalls and how to embed a great flex culture

 Managers dislike change

 The pandemic forced change.
 It was essential, but some managers don’t like it.
 Instead, they like their existing processes, habits and routines.
 So look for the blockers.
 The managers who continue to find reasons to reject flexible working requests.
 And then challenge them.
 Understand their resistance.
 It may be fear of not knowing how to manage people remotely.
-So help them build new skills to manage effectively in a hybrid world or your flexible working policies just won't work.
+So help them build new skills to manage effectively in a hybrid world or your working policies just won't work.

 How to build a culture that embraces flexible working